SHU Announces 45th Commencement Honorary Degree Recipients

 The Class of 2011 includes 842 undergraduates who will be receiving associate’s and bachelor’s degrees.
 Master’s degrees, professional certificates and doctorates will be presented to 644 graduate students.

 Dr. Petillo was named the University’s sixth president in March, and he will preside over SHU Commencement exercises for the first time in May.
-A University trustee in the 1980s, he returned to campus in March 2009 as dean of the John F. Welch College of Business and was named interim president in October of last year.
+A University trustee in the 1980s, he returned to campus in March 2009 as dean of the Jack Welch College of Business and was named interim president in October of last year.
 He formerly led both Seton Hall University and the University of Medicine and Dentistry of New Jersey as well as Blue Cross Blue Shield of New Jersey.
 He has made the quality of the academic experience his top priority and immediately set in place a strategic planning process involving every element of University life.

 Frank Butler has headed FADICA since 1980.
 He earned bachelor’s degrees from St. John’s College and the Catholic University of America as well as a Master of Arts in Theology degree from the University of San Francisco and his doctorate in Systematic Theology from CUA.
 Dr. Butler has advised some of the largest private foundations in the United States and internationally on charitable, religious and educational trends.
 He is an experienced, informed and impartial observer of important financial and managerial challenges facing the not-for-profit and religious worlds.
 He speaks regularly in public forums about philanthropy and religion and is quoted widely by national and international news media.
 He played a founding role in three major church-related national charities with combined giving of over $700 million.
 Among numerous accomplishments, he co-founded the National Leadership Roundtable on Church Management, a national organization promoting management practices within religious organizations.